 - 60g salted butter

-1. Cream butter and condensed milk till light.
+1. For tart, start with creaming butter and condensed milk till light.

 2. Add in flour and mix into a dough.
 Rest dough for 20 min.